-- There is a lot of interaction among academic staff within each field but less involvement in a holistic review of the programme - Although University regulations provide the establishment of an Alumni Office the main goal of which is collaboration with the alumnus of the University, providing their involvement in the academic life of the University, considering the requirements of the labour market and employers in order to conform the educational programs to the them, interviewed alumni stated that there have never been contacted by the university or in few cases it happened through their employers. - Interviewed alumni was involved more in internships and employment of University graduates, than programme development - As evidenced by employer's response to the Programme development questionnaires as well as their presence in the interview held at the site visit, employers' interest in participation in the programme is limited and should be enhanced. - University Regulations provide student participation (as it should be) in faculty boards but no provision for any form of participation of Alumni or Employers exists.
+- There is a lot of interaction among academic staff within each field but less involvement in a holistic review of the programme - Although University regulations provide the establishment of an Alumni Office the main goal of which is collaboration with the alumnus of the University, providing their involvement in the academic life of the University, considering the requirements of the labour market and employers in order to conform the educational programs to the them, interviewed alumni stated that there have never been contacted by the university or in few cases it happened through their employers. - Interviewed alumni was involved more in internships and employment of University graduates, than programme development - University Regulations provide student participation (as it should be) in faculty boards but no provision for any form of participation of Alumni or Employers exists.

 Programme development should be approached in an integrated way with active participation and interaction between all stakeholders.
 The programme should exploit the interest of certain alumni and employers and their willingness to contribute to programme development.

+- Minutes of Program Development-Meetings

+- o Program Development-Evaluations

-Evidences/indicators Minutes of Program Development-Meetings Program Development-Evaluations Program Development Reports Program Assessment forms Interview with Programme administration Team Interview with Students Interview with Alumni Interview with Employers Recommendations: Increase interaction with all alumni, promote their involvement in programme/faculty academic and social activities and select individuals with established careers in financial management that can be formally involved in programme development.
-Form a group of selected representatives of Businesses that fit the profile of the programme and involve them in programme development.
-Establish formal meetings of representatives of all stakeholders.
-Suggestions for programme development: Consider the establishment of an Industrial Advisory Board at Programme or Faculty level that will formally participate in programme development actions, according to international standards.
-Establish links and cooperation with professional association in the field.
-Best Practices (if applicable): In case of accredited programme, significant accomplishments and/or progress Evaluation ☐ Complies with requirements ☐ Substantially complies with requirements
+- Program Development Reports

+- Program Assessment forms

+- o Interview with Programme administration Team

+- Interview with Students

+- o Interview with Alumni

+- Interview with Employers

+o Increase interaction with all alumni, promote their involvement in programme/faculty academic and social activities and select individuals with established careers in financial management that can be f formal ly invo lved in programme deve lopment.

+- o Form a group of selected representatives of Businesses that fit the profile of the programme and involve them in programme development. - o Establish formal meetings of representatives of all stakeholders.

+- o Consider the establishment of an Industrial Advisory Board at Programme or Faculty level that will formally participate in programme development actions, according to international standards. - o Establish links and cooperation with professional association in the field.

+Best Practices (if applicable):

+In case of accredited programme, significant accomplishments and/or progress

+Evaluation

+☐ Complies with requirements

+☐ Substantially complies with requirements

-☑ Partially complies with requirements
+⊠ Partially complies with requirements

-□ Does not comply with requirements
+☐ Does not comply with requirements

-Standard Complies with Requirements Substantially complies with Partially Complies with Does not Comply with Requirements
+Standard Complies with Requirements Substantially complies with requirements Partially Complies with Requirements Does not Comply with Requirements Educational programme objectives, learning outcomes and their compliance with the programme X

-requirements Requirements

-Educational

-programme

-objectives,

-learning outcomes X

-and their

-compliance with

-the programme